leandromonaco/Documentation/software-development-objectives.md

 ## Culture

-Cultivate a culture that fosters information flow and trust.
+Cultivate a culture that fosters information flow, transparency and trust.

 - High cooperation.
 - Messengers are trained.